iaziz11/HomeFolio/README.md

 HomeFolio is intentionally built as a **server-rendered application**.
 The UI is delivered as HTML generated on the backend, and all core workflows (folios, reminders, uploads, expense logging, and receipt processing) are handled server-side.

-Receipt capture works by taking an uploaded receipt image and extracting structured details (such as vendor, date, and total) to automatically create an expense entry.
-Because receipts vary widely, extracted results may require a quick review or correction.
+Receipt capture works by taking an uploaded receipt image and extracting structured details (such as vendor, date, and total) using the Mindee API to automatically create an expense entry.

 ## Usage overview